Learn

 How to read and report Schedule K-1 income from partnerships, S corporations, estates, and trusts, including common boxes, timing issues, and tax implications.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 Schedule K-1 is the IRS form that reports an individual's share of income, deductions, and credits from a partnership, S corporation, estate, or trust.
 If you're a partner in a business, a shareholder in an S corp, or a beneficiary of a trust, you'll receive a K-1 telling you what to report on your personal tax return.
-With over 60% of U.S. business income flowing through pass-through entities, the K-1 is one of the most consequential tax documents in the system; and one of the most notorious for arriving late, being confusing, and triggering extensions.
+With over 60% of U.S. business income flowing through pass-through entities, the K-1 is one of the most consequential tax documents in the system, and one of the most notorious for arriving late, being confusing, and triggering extensions.

 The Schedule K-1 exists because of a fundamental principle in U.S. tax law: pass-through taxation.
 Unlike C corporations, which pay tax at the entity level and then again when profits are distributed to shareholders (the "double tax"), pass-through entities; partnerships, S corporations, and most trusts — don't pay income tax themselves.
 Instead, income "passes through" to the owners, who report it on their individual returns.